Should you lend your kids money to buy a home?

 A third-party financial institution can simplify the loan process and increase the likelihood your child will pay you back.

-One such intermediary is Boston-based National Family Mortgage, which has handled more than $81 million in loan volume while keeping more than $36 million of interest within families.
+One such intermediary is Boston-based National Family Mortgage, which has handled more than $400 million in loans while keeping more than $180 million of interest within families.

-Some 85% of National Family Mortgage’s loans are between parents and their adult children.
-The average loan is for 23 years at a fixed rate of 3.27%.
+More than 4 of every 5 of National Family Mortgage's loans are between parents and their adult children.

 The company says the default rate is less than 1% on the loans it manages.